Last updated on September 6, 2025

 #1.
 Desecrate Reality

-Desecrate Reality is a pretty cheap colorless removal spell when compared to Scour from Existence.
+Desecrate Reality is a pretty powerful colorless removal spell when compared to Scour from Existence.
 There’s the downside that it might not get to hit certain cards if they have an odd mana value, but I think being able to hit each opponent and possibly get one of your own permanents back from the graveyard makes up for that.
-It’s also worth noting that since 0 is considered even, you can exile a land when an opponent doesn’t have another even-numbered permanent.
+It’s also worth noting that since 0 is considered even, you can exile a land or a legendary token when an opponent doesn’t have another even-numbered permanent.

-One of the best payoffs for colorless instants is cards that grant cascade like Maelstrom Nexus or Yidris, Maelstrom Wielder.
+One of the best payoffs for colorless instants is cards that grant cascade like Maelstrom Nexus, Yidris, Maelstrom Wielder, or Apex Devastator.
 Any of the more expensive colorless instants like Scour from Existence can get you a pretty big card off its cascade trigger while still being a good card in and of itself.

 Wrap Up